|

 really unleash its power, however, I must find time to read that

-HTML®, as Macromedia calls its HTML rendering engine) and doesn't
+HTML®, as Macromedia called its HTML rendering engine) and doesn't

 - Graphic/Image Manipulation